Online Modified Greedy Algorithm for Storage Control under Uncertainty: Conclusion

 \section{Conclusion}

 In this paper, we formulate the problem of operating a generalized storage under uncertainty as a stochastic control problem.
 A very simple algorithm, termed online modified greedy algorithm, is proposed and analyzed.
-The sub-optimality of the algorithm is proved to be bounded by a function of the system parameters, which shows that the algorithm is near-optimal in many scenarios.
+The sub-optimality of the algorithm is proved to be bounded by a function of the system parameters.
+The bound is efficiently computable and can be used to gauge the performance of the algorithm as well as to estimate the optimal cost.
 Numerical simulations are conducted to illustrate the use of the algorithm and to validate its effectiveness.

-The following future directions may be of interests for generalizing/improving the proposed method. i) The proposed algorithm does not require the knowledge of the full probability distributions of disturbances.
+The following future directions are of interests for generalizing/improving the proposed method. i) The proposed algorithm does not require the knowledge of the full probability distributions of disturbances.
 While this may be advantageous when such information is not available, in case that it is available or partially available, extensions of the algorithm incorporating such information may generate a better storage control policy. ii) Our approach is easily generalizable to settings with multiple \emph{same-stage} variables, \ie, the controllable inflow can be a vector that lies in a given convex set.
-However, applications that also involves \emph{look-ahead} variables, such as those arising in the contexts that the storage is operated with a wind farm participating in the forward markets or that the storage participates in the forward markets directly, cannot directly be cast into our framework.
-Generalizing the algorithm for those contexts is an important future direction. iii) The current algorithm optimizes a single storage, extending the algorithm to a setting with multiple storages that are possibly connected via a power network is left for future work.
+However, applications that also involves \emph{look-ahead} variables, such as those arising in the contexts that the storage is operated with a wind farm participating in the forward markets or that the storage itself participates in the forward markets, cannot directly be cast into our framework.
+Generalizing the algorithm for those contexts by e.g. incorporating ideas from \cite[Section 4.9.2]{NeelyBook} is an important future direction. iii) The current algorithm optimizes a single storage.
+Extending the algorithm to a setting with multiple storages that are connected via a power network will enable the algorithm to be applied to settings such as storage control in micro-grids.
+One possible way for such an extension is reported in \cite{7101867}.